codediodeio/lightstate/README.md

 ## Async Data

-Async stuff is what makes state management hard.
+Crazy async stuff is why state management is a challenge on the web.
 The library can automatically subscribe to Observables and resolve Promises, then make updates with the resolved values.
 It also keeps track of all running subscriptions in the state object, so you can manage, cancel, and analyze streaming subscriptions

-### Method 1 - Automagically
+### Method 1 - Automatic

 ```ts
 const observable = http.get(...);